bjlkeng/bjlkeng.github.io/source/posts/maximum-entropy-distributions.rst

    alphabet with probabilities proportional to the relative frequencies of letters occurring in the English language.

+Another way of describing information is a measure of "surprise".
+If you are more surprised by the result then it has more information.
-When we have the probability of an event, we can generalize this idea to define information as a number like so:
+Based on some desired mathematical properties shown in the box below, we can generalize this idea to define information as:

 .. math::